intellectape/Graph-Embeddings-for-Recommender-Systems/README.md

 The program can be run using the following command from root folder (not inside rec2vec):

-* python m rec2vec walk length 2 number walks 2 workers 4
+* python -m rec2vec --walk-length 2 --number-walks 2 --workers 4